 Companies are not only investing in new technologies that boost productivity.
 Manufacturing companies are also becoming smarter.

 An incredible advantage of a digital mode of operations is the opportunity to acquire massive amounts of data.
 Big Data enables manufacturers to gain insights into their operations and their supply chains like never before; empowering companies to evolve and improve faster than in previous generations.

 Big Data provides knowledge, and knowledge is power.

 Over the next five years, the market for Big Data in the manufacturing industry is expected to reach USD 4.55 billion in 2025.
 That is a CAGR of over 30% from 905 million back in 2019.

+So let’s keep this going!
+Now is the time for smarter technology, resilient connections, and greater opportunities.
 After all, this is Industry 4.0; new levels of innovation and flexibility are the standard.
 In this new year and decade, seize knowledge, gain insight, and pursue growth.